 The leaves can be used like this fresh or dried over a radiator or in an airing cupboard for another day or two until they are properly dry and crispy ready for storage.

-Buy your very own tea plant now and you too can enjoy the fresh taste of home brewed white tea.
+Buy your very own tea plant today and you too can enjoy the fresh taste of home brewed green tea